truecharts/public/charts/stable/ring-mqtt/docs/installation_notes.md

   fileDirName: "/config/www/snapshot.jpg"
 ```

-- note: You **must** save the file in `/config/www/` or set the option to allow other dirs for home-assistant to be used.
+- Note: You **must** save the file in `/config/www/` or set the option to allow other dirs for home-assistant to be used.

 - Now you can create a live snapshot automation in `home-assistant`.